emacstheviking/Hitoban/README.md

 Arguments, which must be separated by spaces, are given to the script into a `const list` called `ARGS`.

-The option `-w` is used to turn Hitoban in strict mode (should stop after getting an exception) (experimental).

 ## Using the Hitoban shell

+`./hitoban -w` => turns Hitoban in strict mode (should stop after getting an exception).
+Raises a `std::runtime_error`

+`./hitoban -t` => turns Hitoban in tracking mode : it will print the type and content of each variable evaluated

 `./hitoban -v` => prints the version of the language